ecommerce checkout process optimization guide

 What’s even better is that they have a guest checkout & AmazonPay option on the very first step.

-What stands out in this checkout page example: Guest checkout.
+What eCommerce checkout optimization stands out: Guest checkout.
 One of the biggest motivators in eCommerce is the need for speed — when customers can quickly complete their purchase, they’re more likely to check out and even make repeated purchases.

 3. Quip